drcwadaniels/drcwadaniels.github.io/code.md

 I am unfortunately **VERY** behind on updating this section of my website.
 If you're looking for code related to published scientific work, for now, please see my [Open Science Framework](https://osf.io/rvbd6/) profile.
 As I move forward in my career I will update this as I publish papers and slowly work through my backlog.

 If, on the other hand, you're looking for personal projects.
 I have finally committed to doing some non-work related coding.
-1. Steam Races!
-[Repository](https://github.com/drcwadaniels/steamraces) Webpage <-Forthcoming, once my webscraper has collected sufficient data
+1. a Photometry SQL dB Constructor!
+[Repository](https://github.com/drcwadaniels/TDTPhotometrySQLdbBuilder) <- a semi-automated python script for processing and storing photometry data in an SQL dB.
+2. Steam Races!
+[Repository](https://github.com/drcwadaniels/steamraces) <- A simple webscraper for looking at hour-by-hour player statistics